 Areca Palm also popularly known as Butterfly Palm is another beautiful plant.
 This plant can grow up to 8 feet in height.

-Other examples of moderately growing Palm trees that consumers would appreciate includes the Sago Palm (2ft) and the European Fan Palm which grows to about 5 feet high.
+Other examples of moderately growing Palm trees that consumers would appreciate include the Sago Palm (2ft) and the European Fan Palm, which grows to about 5 feet high.

 In conclusion, Palm trees should never have the top cut off them.
 They are a monocot with the crown bud needing great care when pruning as to not kill the tree while trying to maintain it.
 They are a great tree and thrive in most conditions.
 There is a palm tree out there for everyone, you just need to find the one that is right for you.

 If you have palm trees that need pruning and want to compare prices from local tree services online, I suggest filling out this quick form.